aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Talk about Prisma, seed, explain prisma and README for migrations
 - This includes React Compiler for reference
 - Next.js has lots of stuff like file-based-routing, nested layouts, caching etc. We will focus on the new stuff.
-- Introduce the structure and the components, all is server right now, loads same contact
+- Introduce the structure and the components, all is server right now, loads same contact.
+Pre-coded because this is just react and html.
+We want more time for the new stuff.

 ## Code all data fetching

-- Write all data fetching functions inside lib/services
 - Nevne setup her, kan ha 1 fil for hver “feature” osv, smak og behag
 - Nevne server-only
-- Fetch data in sidebar
+- Fetch data in contactList: getContacts inside lib/services
-- Fetch data in contact page
+- Fetch data in contact page: getContact inside lib/services
 - Fetch data in edit contact page
 - Discuss composability and compare with React Query
 - Add slow functions